 ICHRA allows employers to “get out” of the insurance risk game.
 At the end of the year, unclaimed allowances stay with the employer.
 As compared to QSEHRA, ICHRA provides much more flexibility and opportunity for customization-companies can offer different reimbursement amounts to different groups of employees.
 You can read our full blog post here to learn about the 11 different employee classes.

-We’ve been in the weeds analyzing the new regulations, so here’s a quick pro/con list to hopefully help you come to a decision whether this is the right solution for you:
+We’ve been in the weeds analyzing the new regulations, so here’s a quick ICHRA pros and cons list to hopefully help you come to a decision whether this is the right solution for you.

 The pros of the individual coverage HRA